Freakwill/pyrimidine/paper/paper.md

 $$
 f(s) := \{f(a)\}
 $$
 unless explicitly redefined.
 For instance, the mutation of a population entails the mutation of all individuals in it, but at times, it may be defined as the mutation of one individual selected randomly.
+Another example is that the fitness of a population is the maximum of the fitnesses of the individuals in the population.

 `transition` is the primary method in the iterative algorithms, denoted as a transform:
 $$